benwiz/sasha/README.md

   - `write-dynamodb` needs to handle missing data
   - Detect if we don't sleep together
   - Better libs strategy for Python functions (see `send-image`).
-  - Receive sms
+  - Receive sms, this may mean a twilio integration.
-  - Slowly move entirely away from IFTTT
   - `update-dynamodb`
     - In a successful response include properties that do not (yet) exist in the model and also include the current record, not just the person's name.
     - Don't run mulitple updates, create multiple `Set()` or use `SetExpr()`